ivanszeto11/osTicket-Ticket-Lifecycle/README.md

   <img width="641" height="248" alt="osticket-support-8" src="https://github.com/user-attachments/assets/277c5f6e-5900-4dfe-b9f5-2e2219ea9220" />
 </p>

 Next is the Priority Level.
 The Priority Level signals to agents which tickets they should respond to first.
-Categorizing priority will often differ based on organizational policies, but is typically based on business impact.
 Since the issue affects a large number of people and blocks business operations, we will change the Priority Level to "Emergency".
 We can leave an optional note that we are changing the Priority Level because the issue is business critical.

 <p align="center">
   <img width="641" height="248" alt="osticket-support-9" src="https://github.com/user-attachments/assets/520bea0b-4170-4a11-928e-16f2a0b10cc2" />
 </p>

 The SLA Plan usually goes hand in hand with the Priority Level.
 It also indicates the urgency with which the ticket should be handled and determines how much time is allowed to pass before the ticket is overdue.
-We will change the SLA Plan to Sev-A, the highest severity, and note that the update is being made because the issue is business critical.
+We will change the SLA Plan to Sev-A, the highest severity, and note that this update is being made because the issue is business critical.

+### Assignment and Investigation

 <p align="center">
   <img width="643" height="287" alt="osticket-support-10" src="https://github.com/user-attachments/assets/6e2ee862-caa8-46cb-8c58-8c393479eeb9" />